Ford Focus Review & Prices

 Although the Focus is comfortable and refined on the motorway, it’s winding countryside roads where it really excels.
 It is by far the best handling car in its class, particularly in ST-Line guise, where it holds on in corners and does not get unsettled by bumps and crests in the road.

-You’ll notice a little more sway and a little less road holding ability in the Active, but even then it’s more fun in the twisties than just about anything else in this class.
+You’ll notice a little more sway and a little less road holding ability in the Active, but even then it’s more fun in the twisties than just about anything else you might be considering.

-Naturally, if handling prowess and punchy performance is your primary concern, you’ll want to step up to the ST hot hatch model.
+Naturally, if handling prowess and punchy performance is your primary concern, you’ll want to step up to the Focus ST hot hatch model, if you can find one of the last ones available (Ford has already stopped production of the ST).
 This gets lots of trick technology and mechanical upgrades that make it just as at home on the race track as it is on the school run.

 Space and practicality